 A string flag has an explicit configuration for its default value.
 In most languages, the first value would be the default value followed by an array of potential values.

 You can sort table contents by selecting a column heading.
-The Name, Created, Updated, and Impressions columns can be sorted in ascending or descending order.
+Columns can be sorted in ascending or descending order.